-Online Complex Trauma Counselling: Who I Work With and How We Can Work Together
+Online Trauma Counselling: Who I Work With and How We Can Work Together

 I also offer income-based pricing — because geography shouldn’t be the only barrier I help remove.

-During my own healing journey, I worked with trusted practitioners in other countries.
-Not because no one closer was available — but because their approach felt like the right next step for where I was.
+During my own healing, I worked with practitioners in other countries.
+Not because no one closer was available — but because their approach was the right next step for where I was.
 Geography wasn’t the question.
 The right fit was.
-I continue doing this.
+I still work this way.
 It shapes how I think about distance in this work.

 Who I work with